WRMT

 WRMT (1490 AM) is a radio station broadcasting a beach music format.
 Licensed to Rocky Mount, North Carolina, United States, it serves the Rocky Mount area.
-The station is currently owned by First Media Radio, LLC.
-The station briefly aired gospel programming originating from Praise City Church.
+The station is owned by First Media Radio, LLC.

-On February 14, 2020 WRMT became 1490 "The Beach" and plays Carolina Beach music.

 History

 In 2005, this station was ESPN Radio 1490 and aired high school sports.
+WRMT briefly aired gospel programming originating from Praise City Church.

 In 2018, WRMT once again began to broadcast Rocky Mount High School football games.